To Impute or not to Impute? Missing Data in Treatment Effect Estimation: Introduction

 Missing data is more challenging in treatment effects compared to prediction problems due to the presence of a treatment variable.
 First, the fact that certain variables are missing may contribute to which treatment is administered, contributing to selection bias.
 For example, being deprived of information, a clinician may opt for a less risky treatment, just to be safe.
-Thus, imputation effectively {\it removes information}--- i.e. given that missingness may cause treatment-selection, it is much harder to handle selection bias when given only part of the total information.
+Thus, imputation effectively {\it removes information}--- i.e. given that missingness may cause treatment selection, it is much harder to handle selection bias when the information about which variables were missing is removed.
 This observation has led to many \textit{not imputing} missing values and instead considering a missing variable as another value and using it directly \citep{mayer2020doubly, mayer2020missdeepcausal, d2000estimating, rosenbaum1984reducing}.

-It may also be the case that the treatment decision will impact which variables are measured, i.e. missingness may be {\it caused by the treatment}.
+Conversely, it may also be the case that the treatment decision will impact which variables are measured, i.e. missingness may be {\it caused by the treatment}.
 We believe this is a ubiquitous but overlooked scenario.
-For example, in medicine, many drugs require baseline blood tests to be performed before treatment commences \citep{drugmonitoring}.
+For example, in medicine, many drugs require baseline blood tests to be performed before treatment commences \cite{drugmonitoring}.
 However, these blood tests typically \textit{would not} be performed if a different treatment decision was made.
 Missingness as a result of the treatment choice increases the difference between treatment subpopulations, even when there was no difference to begin with, had all patient covariates been observed.
 Adjusting on these missing variables therefore {\it introduces bias} to the model.
 This effect has \textit{not} previously been considered in existing missingness mechanisms.
 However, in scenarios such as healthcare, this is almost always the case.
 Thus, to impute or not to impute?

+\begin{mdframed}[backgroundcolor=black!5] \textbf{Example: knee pain.} Let us consider a specific example of MCM in practice (we provide an additional example in \cref{app:example}).

+Around one in six general practice consultations in England are for arthritis and musculoskeletal issues \cite{Helliwell2014}, of which knee pain is one of the most common complaints.
+Treatment plans often consist of pharmaceutical-based pain management, physiotherapy, or both \cite{Alshami2014}.
+However, surgery is considered depending on patient characteristics (e.g. young, active) and severity of their condition.
+Patients who are treated with pain relief medication or physiotherapy will often not have additional tests performed (such as radiography or magnetic resonance imaging).
+However, these tests will almost always be performed before surgery, together with other routine preoperative tests, affecting which patient covariates are collected.